hasibzunair/color-seg/README.md

 # Results

-Below is the result for the processes that occurs in the back end of the script for detection.<br /><br /><br />
+Below is the result for the processes that occurs in the back end of the script for detection.
 ![alt-text-1](https://github.com/hasibzunair/strawberry-detector/blob/master/Figure_1.png "title-1")

 Here are the results showing the input image and the contour drawn in the output image.